Two truly euphoric hours at MORI Building Digital Art Museum: Epson teamLab Borderless. The stunning new exhibition in Odaiba, Tokyo.

-Not to say there wouldn’t be queues on weekends.
+Not to say there wouldn’t be queues on weekdays.
 Mori museum also claims mornings are the worst hours to visit.
 But I think I did worry a little too much prior to my visit.

 A Magical World of Lights and Colours

 This is easily the most stunning display in teamLab Borderless.
 The name is rather rambling; it’s called “Universe of Water Particles on a Rock where People Gather.”
 Trust me, nothing will prepare you for this waterfall of light when you step into its chamber.

 A great digital art museum doesn’t only aim for “wows.”
 Several teamLab Borderless works were also serene and whimsical.

 One wavy masterpiece was a little disquieting but nonetheless exuberant.
 Another futuristic installation would feel right at home in an existentialist movie.